CreativeCodingLab/DeepIllumination/README.md

 Check results/DeepRendering for the output.

 ## Dataset
-Dataset was created using Unity3D
+Dataset was created using a simple cornell box made with Unity3D.
+GBuffers(depth, normal, albedo, direct light) and VXGI outputs are extracted.

+For training